-While you are waiting to be seen by your dentist, try rinsing out your mouth with saltwater.
+While you are waiting to be seen by your dentist , try rinsing out your mouth with salt water.
 Mix a half teaspoon of table salt with eight ounces of warm water.
-Swish the mixture around and then spit it out, do not swallow the saltwater.
-You can try to gently floss around the sore tooth to remove bits of food that could be stuck.
+Swish the mixture around and then spit it out, do not swallow the salt water.
+You can try to gently floss around the affected tooth to remove bits of food that could be stuck.
 You can also try to rinse your mouth out with hydrogen peroxide and water.
 This solution should be equal parts hydrogen peroxide and water.
 After you rinse, spit it out, do not swallow hydrogen peroxide.

 Use Clove Oil

 Clove oil is a completely natural way to treat the pain from a toothache.
-Rub it directly on the sore tooth, or you can soak a cotton ball with the clove oil and dab it onto the sore tooth.
-Like the over the counter toothache gels and liquids, clove had a numbing agent that helps relieve pain.
+Rub it directly on the aching tooth, or you can soak a cotton ball with the clove oil and dab it onto the aching tooth.
+Like the over the counter toothache gels and liquids, clove had a numbing agent that helps toothache pain relief.
 Another natural way to treat a toothache is to make a homemade mouthwash from thyme oil.
 Add a few drops of thyme oil to water to make the mouthwash.
 Or, dilute the thyme oil with a few drops of clean water to a cotton ball and apply to the affected area.
 Thyme oil has powerful antibacterial properties and it is also an antioxidant.